johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Timetable/dynamic_analysis/testing.md

 examine ```models/account.py``` on lines ```34-35```, ```45-48```, ```52-54```, ```74-75```
 to find out what that code is doing.

+**Add to your report of the previous tasks and include the code snippets for your test cases.**

 Task 5 - TDD
 =======
 Test driven development (TDD) is an approach to software development in which you first write the